 - Preheat the oven to 400

 - Roast until no pink remains in the center, approximately 45-55 minutes.
-Make the sauce while the chicken is cooking.

 - When the chicken is done, remove any skin or fat and using two forks, shred the meat and set aside.

 - In a large pot, melt the butter and oil.
 Add the celery, carrots and garlic and cook on medium low until the vegetables start to soften--about 8 minutes--stirring often so the garlic doesn't burn.